miguno/avro-hadoop-starter/README.md

 Note: `./gradlew test` executes any JUnit unit tests.
 If you add any TestNG unit tests you need to run `./gradlew testng` for executing those.

+You can also run `./gradlew cobertura` which will generate a test coverage report at `./build/reports/cobertura/coverage.xml` that you can integrate into your CI setup.

 <a name="Examples-Java"></a>